-Susanna received her Master of Arts degree in Art History from Tufts University, with a concentration and thesis on the English Pre-Raphaelite painter Edward Burne-Jones and his stained glass designs.
-Prior to graduate school, she completed her Bachelor of Arts degree in Art History at Boston College.
+Susanna received her Master of Arts degree in Art History from Tufts University.
+Before graduate school, she completed her Bachelor of Arts degree in Art History at Boston College.
 Her formal art education also included study of fine art and Italian language at Loyola University in Rome, following a summer program in Umbria.

-Susanna currently owns a gallery in Brunswick, Maine, and exhibits yearly at the two prime art fairs in Boston.
-She is a member of the New England Appraisers Association and has been a consultant for institutions of fine art in Maine, including the Ogunquit Museum of American Art, the Bates College Art Museum, and the Bowdoin College Museum of Art.
+Susanna currently owns a gallery in Brunswick, Maine, and exhibits yearly at the Boston International Fine Art Show in Boston, as well as at several small antique and art shows in Maine.
+She is a member of the New England Appraisers Association and has been a consultant for institutions of fine art in Maine, including the Bates College Museum of Art, Bowdoin College Museum of Art, Portland Marine Society, and the Ogunquit Museum of American Art.